AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

     -   If you want to provide snooze interval selections:
         -   Specify **SelectionBoxId** in the snooze action
         -   Match the id of the input with the **SelectionBoxId** of the snooze action
-        -   Specify **ToastSelectionBoxItem**'s value to be a nonNegativeInteger which represents snooze interval in minutes.
+        -   Specify **NotificationSelectionBoxItem**'s value to be a nonNegativeInteger which represents snooze interval in minutes.